Common Customizations

 Tokenizer Customization

-By default, the high-level API uses transformers’ AutoTokenizer
+By default, the LLM API uses transformers’ AutoTokenizer

 .
 You can override it with your own tokenizer by passing it when creating the LLM object.
 Refer to the following example: